 Bremsstrahlung emission is usually weakly polarized and gyroresonance sources are often strongly polarized, therefore those regions which had highly polarized emission were suspected gyroresonance sources.
 In Figure 5 the observed regions were categorized based on the peak polarization brightness temperature.
-Regions with a peak polarization brightness temperature $T_B \geq 10^5 \text{ K}$ at 2.783 GHz were deemed to have strong polarization and all lie well above the bremsstrahlung line, therefore confirming that they have significant gyroresonance contribution.
-Regions with $5 \times 10^4 \le T_B \le 10^5$ K were classified as weakly polarized, possibly containing gyroresonance sources, while regions with $T_B \leq 5 \times 10^4$ K were deemed to be insufficiently polarized and were unlikely to contain significant gyroresonance sources.
+Regions with a peak polarization brightness temperature $T_B \ge 10^5$ K at 2.783 GHz were deemed to have strong polarization and all lie well above the bremsstrahlung line, therefore confirming that they have significant gyroresonance contribution.
+Regions with $5 \times 10^4 \le T_B \le 10^5$ K were classified as weakly polarized, possibly containing gyroresonance sources, while regions with $T_B \le 5 \times 10^4$ K were deemed to be insufficiently polarized and were unlikely to contain significant gyroresonance sources.
 These weakly polarized and unpolarized regions all have fluxes very close to the bremsstrahlung predictions, with only two (regions 5 and 9) showing significant observed radio excess.
-The total radio excess which is interpreted as the gyroresonance contribution (although this could also be due in part to the bremsstrahlung becoming optically thick) was 5.6 ± 0.2 sfu in the regions with strong polarization, 0.3 ± 0.2 sfu in the weakly polarized regions, and 0.3 ± 0.2 sfu in the unpolarized regions.
+The total radio excess that is interpreted as the gyroresonance contribution (although this could also be due in part to the bremsstrahlung becoming optically thick) was 5.6 ± 0.2 sfu in the regions with strong polarization, 0.3 ± 0.2 sfu in the weakly polarized regions, and 0.3 ± 0.2 sfu in the unpolarized regions.
 More than 60% of the total gyroresonance emission originates in region 3, the largest disk active region.

-This analysis suggests that 6.2 ± 0.3 sfu or $8.1 \pm 0.5\%$ of the variable $F{10.7}$ signal recorded on 2011 December 9 resulted from gyroresonance emission.
+This analysis suggests that 6.2 ± 0.3 sfu or $8.1\% \pm 0.5\%$ of the variable $F{10.7}$ signal recorded on 2011 December 9 resulted from gyroresonance emission.
 While this is a small percentage it is well above the precision of the Penticton $F{10.7}$ measurements and could be sufficient to account for the known $\sim 10\%$ density errors resulting from $F{10.7}$ driven thermosphere models (Bowman et al. 2008).
 It is important to note that this gyroresonance emission, if it were constant (or even a constant fraction of the variable component), would have little impact on the use of $F{10.7}$ as an EUV proxy.
-However, since the gyroresonance contribution is dominated by the largest active region, we speculate that it is likely to be a much larger fraction of $F{10.7}$ at times of high solar activity and this could affect the use of $F{10.7}$ as an EUV proxy.
+However, since the gyroresonance contribution is dominated by the largest active region, we speculate that it is likely to be a much larger fraction of $F{10.7}$ as an EUV proxy.